 History and Applications

-HISTORY OF DESIGN AND COMMON USEAGE
+HISTORY OF DESIGN AND APPLICATIONS

-Long before HG became an environmental exposure issue , which made obsolete the traditional method, a major oil company contacted Emdyne, Inc., in the early 1980’s, to help with the design of a mechanical volume recording instrument for their core flood laboratory studies.
-After about 2 years, a first generation design reached completion and numerous iterations were built for the oil company’s in house use in their tertiary oil recovery research labs.
-The design proved to be reliable and accurate for their purposes.
-A patent was granted the design in the mid 1980’s.
+When Hg became an environmental exposure health concern, which made obsolete the traditional method, a major oil company contacted Emdyne, Inc., in the 1980s, to provide the design of a mechanical volume recording instrument for their core flood laboratory studies.
+After about a 2- year development phase, a first generation design reached completion and numerous iterations were built for the client's use in their enhanced oil recovery research labs.
+The design proved to be reliable and an asset to in-house research programs.
+A patent was granted the design during this period.
+These early models used flexible tubing for internal plumbing and combined the electronic controls and collection plumbing within a common housing that lacked temperature control and data interfacing.
+The current model 2015 PGM owes its present form and function thanks in large part to the collaboration of another industry leader in geological core analysis.

-Chemical Manufacturing and research laboratories
+Chemical/Manufacturing/Pharmaceutical research laboratories

 National Research and development laboratories

-Defense Industry program development and analytical studies
+Defense Industry systems development and analytical studies

 Aerospace Science research and analysis